9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

-This example defines an instance of `Show` for our type `Color` (see [the section called \"The need for type classes\"](6-using-typeclasses.org::*The need for type classes) implementation is simple: we define a function `show` and that\'s all that\'s needed.
+This example defines an instance of `Show` for our type `Color` (see [the section called "The need for type classes"](6-using-typeclasses.org::*The need for type classes) implementation is simple: we define a function `show` and that's all that's needed.

 :::: note
 ::: title